Solid lines in axial algebras of Jordan type $\tfrac{1}{2}$ and Jordan algebras: Introduction

-In an effort to tackle this problem, Sergey Shpectorov introduced the idea of \emph{solid subalgebras}, subalgebras of axial algebras generated by two axes for which all primitive idempotents of this subalgebra are also Jordan type $\eta=\tfrac{1}{2}$ axes of the entire algebra.
-The first written appearance we could find of these is \cite{JustinSergey}, but they were defined in \cite{gorshkov2024solid}.
-Sometimes, $2$-generated subalgebras are called \emph{lines}, since $2$-generated subalgebras in a Matsuo algebra correspond to lines in the Fischer space of the underlying $3$-transposition group.
-In Jordan algebras, any $2$-generated subalgebra is solid (\cref{prop:jordan-solid}), and this is not always the case for Matsuo algebras.
-However, examples of non-Jordan Matsuo algebras containing both solid lines and non-solid lines do exist, and an example was found by Ilya Gorshkov and Alexei Staroletov (see \cite[Example 7.2]{gorshkov2024solid}), namely $M(3^3\colon S_4)$, the Matsuo algebra constructed from the $3$ transposition group $3^3\colon S_4$ as in \cref{def:matsuo}.
+To further advance the structure theory of primitive axial algebras of Jordan type $\tfrac{1}{2}$, Gorshkov, Staroletov and Shpectorov introduced the idea of \emph{solid subalgebras} (also called \emph{solid lines}) in \cite{gorshkov2024solid}.
+These are subalgebras of an axial algebra $A$ generated by two axes for which all primitive idempotents of this subalgebra are axes of the algebra $A$.
+The intuition behind this notion is that in a Jordan algebra, any $2$-generated subalgebra is automatically solid by the Peirce decomposition \cite[Section III.1, Lemma 1]{jacobson}, while for non-Jordan Matsuo algebras, most $2$-generated subalgebras contain at most $3$ axes.
+Examples of non-Jordan Matsuo algebras containing both solid lines and non-solid lines do exist, and an example was found by Gorshkov and Staroletov (see \cite[Example 7.2]{gorshkov2024solid}), namely $M(3^3\colon S_4)$, the Matsuo algebra constructed from the group $3^3\colon S_4$ as in \cref{def:matsuo}.

-In this paper, we will prove two main theorems.
-First, we reprove \cite[Theorem 1]{gorshkov2024solid} and extend \cite[Theorem 2]{gorshkov2024solid} to positive characteristic.
-This new proof does not rely on the classification of $3$-generated axial algebras of Jordan type $\eta = \tfrac{1}{2}$.
-The result is summarized in \cref{thm:solid14}. \begin{theorem} Let $(A,X)$ be a primitive axial algebra of Jordan type $\eta = \tfrac{1}{2}$ over a field $\mathbb{F}$ with $\kar \mathbb{F} \neq 2$.
-Denote by $(\cdot,\cdot)$ the unique Frobenius form on $A$.
-Given $a,b\in X$, the subalgebra $\subalg$ is solid whenever $(a,b)\neq \frac{1}{4}$ or $\subalg$ is not $3$-dimensional. \end{theorem}

-Second, we prove \cref{thm:allsolidisjordan}, which was already conjectured in \cite[Conjecture 2]{gorshkov2024solid}, using \emph{inner derivations} or \emph{associators} $D_{a,b}\colon A \to A \colon x\mapsto a(xb)-b(xa)$ for $a,b\in A$, a well known concept in Jordan theory (see e.g.\@ \cite[p.\@ 35]{jacobson}).
-To do this, we need to delve into the theory of \emph{almost Jordan rings}, a less well known concept that was first studied by Marshall Osborn \cite{identityfour,almostjordan}.
-It turns out that an $\F$-algebra $A$ (with $\kar\F\neq 2$) is almost Jordan precisely when all associators $D_{a,b}$ are derivations of the algebra $A$.
-Now, it is a peculiar phenomenon that existence of sufficiently many idempotents in an almost Jordan algebra will force this algebra to be a Jordan algebra.
-See \cite[Theorem~2]{identityfour} and \cref{prop:almostisjordan} for examples.
-This allows us to prove the following statement, which is the main theorem of this article. \begin{theorem} Let $(A,X)$ be a primitive axial algebra of Jordan type $\eta=\tfrac{1}{2}$ over a field $\mathbb{F}$ with $\kar \mathbb{F} \neq 2$.
-If the subalgebra $\subalg$ is solid for all $a,b\in X$, then $A$ is a Jordan algebra. \end{theorem}